akoyabio/phenoptr/README.md

 shows how to count touching cells of paired phenotypes.

 <div class="panel panel-default"><div class="panel-body">
-For examples showing aggregation across multiple inForm fields and mulitple slides, see the Tutorials in the
+For examples showing aggregation across multiple inForm fields and multiple slides, see the Tutorials in the
 <a href="https://perkinelmer.github.io/phenoptrExamples">phenoptrExamples</a>
 package.